Steiner-254/aws-reStart/Week 1/Day5.md

 - ***You will learn how to do the following:***
 - Explain the features and uses of Amazon Elastic Compute Cloud (Amazon EC2).
 - Launch an EC2 instance.•Describe the pricing options for Amazon EC2

+- You will first get an overview of Compute services.
+Then, you will learn about Amazon Elastic Compute Cloud (or Amazon EC2).
+- Whether you want to build mobile apps or run massive clusters to sequence the human genome, building and running your business starts with compute.
+AWS has a broad catalog of Compute services.
+It offers everything from application services to flexible virtual servers and even serverless computing.
+- AWS offers several compute options to meet different needs.
+When you consider the service to use for a given type of workload, it is important that you understand the available compute options.
+As the diagram shows, the key runtime compute choices can be grouped into four categories of cloud computing models:

+>> Virtual machines (VMs)

+>> Containers

+>> Platform as a service (also known as PaaS)

+>> Serverless